seanmurphy1661/yeager/README.md

 # Autoflight
 ----
-Analyzes sample file and builds the yeager.yaml file
+Analyzes sample file and builds a yaml file that can be used for testing other files.

 ## Calculations
-*number_of_columns:* based on header of sample file
+*number_of_columns:* based on header row

 ## Output
 *name:* column name
-*type:* "string
+*type:* string|number
 *width:* [calcluated min, calculated max]
+*required:* True|False